mattbanks/WordPress-Starter-Theme/README.md

 2. Easy to customize
 3. Flexible grid based on work from [Chris Coyier](https://twitter.com/chriscoyier)
 4. Media Queries can be nested in each selector using SASS
-5. Removed comments from pages
+5. SCSS with plenty of mixins ready to go
-6. SCSS with plenty of mixins ready to go
+6. Grunt for processing all SASS, JavaScript and images
 7. Much much more

 ### Suggested Plugins